 There are two ways to fertilize eggs in the laboratory.

 When good fertilization is expected conventional insemination is used.
 With conventional insemination the sperm and egg are placed together in a nutrient solution inside of a petri dish.
 Typically around 50,000-100,000 sperm are placed around each egg.
 The dish is housed in an incubator overnight to keep the egg and sperm at room temperature.
-They are left along for 16 to 20 hours at which point the embryologist can check the eggs to see if the sperm was able to fertilize the egg normally.
+They are left alone for 16 to 20 hours at which point the embryologist can check the eggs to see if the sperm was able to fertilize the egg normally.

-ICSI (intracytoplasmic sperm injection).
+ICSI (intracytoplasmic sperm injection)

 When there is a higher likelihood that normal fertilization may not occur we opt to use a technique called ICSI (intracytoplasmic sperm injection).
 We may have a suspicion the fertilization could be more challenging in situations where the number of sperm are low, the percentage of moving sperm is low or there is a high number of abnormally shaped sperm.
 When sperm is extracted directly from the testicle by a procedure called testicular sperm extraction (TESE) ICSI is always used.
 ICSI is also occasionally used in situations where there are a very low number of eggs to fertilize.
 ICSI is always utilized to fertilize eggs that have been frozen previously for fertility preservation.